santiagoparaella/ADM-HW2/README.md

 * (this) README.md that explain the reporitory
 * main.ipynb that contains the jupyter code file of all questions in the Homework
 * theory.ipynb that contains the answer at the theory question in a jupyter markdown file

+For a mistake, on RQ5 our code was written with an out html file for the scatterplot.